grafana/alloy/docs/sources/concepts/configuration-syntax/_index.md

 # {{% param "PRODUCT_NAME" %}} configuration syntax

 {{< param "FULL_PRODUCT_NAME" >}} dynamically configures and connects components with the {{< param "PRODUCT_NAME" >}} configuration syntax.
-Overall, {{< param "FULL_PRODUCT_NAME" >}} handles the collection, transformation, and delivery of telemetry data, and so each component in the configuration handles one of those tasks, or specifies how data flows (for example from collection to transformation), and so how the components are bound together.
+{{< param "PRODUCT_NAME" >}} handles the collection, transformation, and delivery of telemetry data.
+Each component in the configuration handles one of those tasks or specifies how data flows and how the components are bound together.

 {{< figure src="/media/docs/alloy/flow-diagram-small-alloy.png" alt="Alloy flow diagram" >}}

-Here is a simple example of a fully worked configuration, showing the basic concepts, and how an Alloy config comes together into a pipeline.
+The following simple example shows the basic concepts and how an {{< param "PRODUCT_NAME" >}} configuration comes together into a pipeline.

 ```alloy
 // Collection: mount a local directory with a certain path spec